-Sometimes called a brain attack, a stroke occurs when blood to the brain stops, depriving it of oxygen and causing brain cells to die.
+Sometimes called a brain attack, a stroke occurs when a blood vessel in the brain ruptures or gets clogged, depriving the brain of oxygen and causing brain cells to die.
 This cell death results in lost function to whatever area of the body the affected portion of the brain controls.
 It is the third largest cause of death in the United States, the primary cause of disability, and affects people of all ages, gender, and race.
 Although it is a disease of the brain, stroke can affect the entire body.
 The effects of a stroke depend on which part of the brain is injured, and how severely it is injured.

 The common disabling effects of a stroke are: